hong142/MGMT690-Writeup-4-Yuwen-Hong/README.md

 In some aspect, allsert a didfertn user when the first user has some threats.
 Abounch of images forma aboung of difiernt properoties.
 Assume have a way of getting this to us, not wrroy about the magniesm. you could  Doing analytics with time, vry important.
 Timezone for compaies with golabl prensen, we can’t do nayhitng in this form.
 We put a rule is utc time.
+Data maniupulation stage, colud just be in python, cloud be move things aroung, copy form there to ther ,we  can auto matea theta , evne t=with python, with some sricpt.
+Change their sheaf we can serch through files.we cando some ploting may be with python , may be with r. building blocks.
+Something should be documented if we choces it conventions.